TEACHER OF THE DEAF AND HARD OF HEARING

 c) to participate in on-going professional development/in-service in both regular and

 The Itinerant District Hearing Teacher will:

-agency personnel to assist with the integration into regular or special classes of learners with
+outside agency personnel to assist with the integration into regular or special classes of

-b) interpret the learner's hearing loss and its implications;
+b) interpret the learner's hearing levels and the implications of these hearing levels;

 c) assess the level of support required;